ksheersaagr/Moms-Spaghetti/README.md

 # Moms-Spaghetti

-## 1. Simultaneous Localization & Mapping (SLAM) & Computer Vision for Autonomous Vehicles :
+## 1. For the love of Self Driving Cars & Autonomous Vehicles :

 - Past, Present, and Future of Simultaneous Localization and Mapping: Toward the